itzsrv/itzsrv-weblog-prod/content/posts/github-hosting/index.md

 Provide the registered custom domain where you want to host your website, and you are good to go!

-One advantage of hosting on Github Pages over other hosting platforms is that Github provides free SSL-Certificate for hosted site.
+One advantage of hosting on Github Pages over other hosting platforms is that Github provides free SSL-Certificate for its hosted site.